amargolis/amargolis/README.md

 # hi there 👋  i'm andy!

-I love to build intuitive solutions to problems of all shapes and sizes!
+I love to build intuitive solutions to problems of all shapes and sizes.
+Public repos within are strictly personal projects.

 - 🔭 I’m currently working on: AI-powered solutions ;)